TESOL Certificate Courses

 - In order to take the practicum, you must be enrolled in EDUC 4673, 4683, and/or 4863 as pre- or co-requisites

-All three courses are available either online or on-campus.
+Courses are available either online or on-campus.
 In online courses, you'll be able to begin your studies at any time, with no set term dates, and study in a way that accommodates your commitments and lifestyle.
 On-campus courses feature classroom sessions and blended learning, in which several class sessions will be delivered online instead of requiring on-campus participation.
 Please note, in the 2022-2023 academic year, EDUC 4683 and EDUC 4863 are available on-campus.
 EDUC 4673 is only available online this year.

 TESOL courses are upper-level courses from the School of Education, which makes them a great choice to serve as electives for Acadia University students studying in many different programs.